 - Relevant education and/or related experience in programs for intimate partner violence against women

-- Excellent documentation skills
+- Excellent documentation skills and records management

-- Group facilitation and presentation skills
+- Facilitation and presentation skills for groups

 - Respect for boundaries and excellent interpersonal skills